 - Now click on the Sitemaps option in the side menubar.

 - Paste sitemap.xml and click on the submit button.

 - After 24 hours you can see the success status of your submitted sitemap.

 Now you are all set.
-After indexing the posts of your site in Google it will start appearing in search result page and your site will start to gain organic traffic from Google.
-When you post 20 – 25 unique articles that contain at least 500 – 600 words then after you can also apply for AdSense.
+After indexing the posts of your site in Google it will start appearing on the search result page and your site will start to gain organic traffic from Google.
+When you post 20 – 25 unique articles that contain at least 500 – 600 words then you can also apply for AdSense.